-• Develop verbal literacy to read, write, and interpret data into knowledge and ideas and visual literacy to analyze the contextual, cultural, aesthetic, intellectual, and technical aspects of producing and using visual material.

-• Improve college-level reading, writing, speaking and critical thinking skills that are fundamental to the development and expression of creative minds, as well as the persistence and success of all students matriculating at the College.

-• Develop students' capabilities in employing the methodologies and vocabulary of art history and writing and literature to analyze the relationships between culturalhistorical contexts and the production of works of art. • Provide students with the skills necessary to reason, problem solve, and respond at the highest levels of application, analysis, synthesis, and evaluation of various artistic styles and literary genres for superior performance in a given situation.
+- Develop verbal literacy to read, write, and interpret data into knowledge and ideas and visual literacy to analyze the contextual, cultural, aesthetic, intellectual, and technical aspects of producing and using visual material. - Develop college-level reading, writing, speaking and critical thinking skills that are fundamental to the development and expression of creative minds, as well as the persistence and success of all students matriculating at the College. - Develop students' capabilities in employing the methodologies and vocabulary of art history and writing and literature to analyze the relationships between cultural-historical contexts and the production of works of art.

-• Enhance student appreciation and understanding of images as text by analyzing the similarities and differences among artists, artistic expressions and traditions, and the interrelation between art and the cultures that produced it, with special attention to social, economic, political, religious, and philosophical contexts.

-• Offer Chicago Manual Style bibliographic instruction that introduces students to the effective access, evaluation, and successful use of credible information from a variety of sources.
+- Provide students with the skills necessary to reason, problem solve, and respond at the highest levels of application, analysis, synthesis, and evaluation of various artistic styles and literary genres for superior performance in a given situation. - Enhance students' appreciation and understanding of images as text by analyzing the similarities and differences among artists, artistic expressions and traditions, and the interrelation between art and the cultures that produced it, with special attention to social, economic, political, religious, and philosophical contexts. - To introduce students to accessing, evaluating, and using and citing information from a variety of credible sources effectively, ethically, and legally.